Austin Stacks GAA: Origins

 Founded in 1917, the club is named after Austin Stack, Irish revolutionary and captain of the All-Ireland winning Kerry Gaelic football team of 1904.
 They are the only club in Kerry to have won Senior County Championships in both hurling and football, including doubles in 1928 and 1931.

 Gaelic football

 The club won the 1976–77 All-Ireland Senior Club Football Championship.

 Notable players with the club have included Joe Barrett, Mikey Sheehy, Ger Power, John O'Keeffe, Cork's Dinny Long, William Kirby, Kieran Donaghy (who won player of the year after leading Kerry to success in 2006) and Daniel Bohane.
 The club has more All-Ireland Senior Football Championship medals and GAA All-Stars than any other GAA club in Ireland.

-One year after winning the competition, following a 3-22 to 1-15 loss to Kenmare Shamrock during the 2022 Kerry Senior Football Championship, Austin Stacks were relegated from the Senior Championship for the first time in their history.
+One year after winning the competition, following a 3–22 to 1–15 loss to Kenmare Shamrock during the 2022 Kerry Senior Football Championship, Austin Stacks were relegated from the Senior Championship for the first time in their history.
+They were subsequently relegated to division 2 of the county league following a devastating loss to local rivals Kerins O’Rahillys in 2023.